camaraproject/Governance/documentation/MeetingMinutes/TSC/TSC-2023-08-11-agenda-proposal.md

 ## Commonalities: Notification pattern - request for feedback

-Ludovic Roger will present the current status of discussions about Notification patterns (Issue #44, PRs #56 and #43) in Commonalities.
-The notfication topic is open for a long time and several sub project are waiting for the outcomes.
+Ludovic Roberrt will present the current status of discussions about Notification patterns (Issue #44, PRs #56 and #43) in Commonalities.
+The notification topic is open for a long time and several sub project are waiting for the outcomes.

 Proposal:
 * Request for action to review and provide feedback on PR #56